jrweth/hw01-noisy-terrain/README.md

 - values below waterline threshold were given water color and adjusted up to the waterline
 ![](img/fbm_simple_color.png)

-###Determining Normals
+### Determining Normals
 In order to determine the normals which can be used by the fragment shader the normal at each adjusted plane vertex needed to be determined.
-This was done in the vertex shader by simply calculating the positions of the four neighboring vertex positions and averaging these to get the slope at the vertex in question.
+This was done in the vertex shader by simply calculating the slope from neighboring points.
+This also allowed lambert shading based upon the position of the light source.
 ![](img/fbm_simple_color_normals.png)

+### Sun and Moon Transversal
+Since we had the normals calculated, we could now transverse the sun and moon over the sky and adjust the shading of the plane and the sky based on the sun/moon position.